Codyvanzandt/beautiful-jekyll/_posts/2018-08-21-bcts-comments.md

 b = 4
 ```

 Occasionally, things like this happen.
 Systems aren't always as robust as we'd like them, and programmers who've erred leave warnings behind.
-They're often valuable, and not to be dismissed without at least a little investigation.
+These little warnings are not to be dismissed out of hand.

 ## Explaining Interfaces You Don't Own